stfc/PSyclone/doc/psyclone_script.rst

 In the previous section we relied on PSyclone using the default API.
-The default API, along with the supported API's can be seen by running the generator.py script with the -h option.
+The default API, along with the supported API's can be seen by running the `psyclone` script with the -h option.

 If you use a particular API frequently and it is not the default then you can change the default by editing the config.py file in the